Allergy Shots in Eugene, OR: What to Know

 - Cancel anytime

 Eugene allergy shot costs trend slightly below the Portland metro average at $2,070β$4,320 per year.
 Eugene has moderate allergist availability through Oregon Allergy Associates and other practices.
-Curex provides an at-home alternative at $59 per month.
+Curex provides at-home SCIT allergy shots at $129 per month.

 Ready to skip the surprise bills?